Best book gifts for children and parents

 With these criteria in mind, I wanted to share with you some of my favourite titles for ages 0-3 (I’ve put them roughly in age order).
 I hope you might find it handy if you’re looking to buy a special book gift – for others, or for yourself!

 2. One day at the Taiwan Land Bank Dinosaur Museum, Elīna Eihmane.
 An illustrated poem for adults, this love letter from mother to son is a moving one to read aloud to your little one in the early days, to soothe yourself as much as them.
 “Now I watch my heart.
 I check it/every morning and every night so it doesn’t stop/growing with you.”
 You can read a longer sample and explore the book more here.
-This would make an especially meaningful gift for anyone who has struggled mentally or physically new parenthood or a traumatic birth.
+This would make an especially meaningful gift for anyone who has struggled mentally or physically with early parenthood.

 3. I want a little puppy dog, Ilmārs Šlāpins, illustrated by Dārta Stafecka.
 This little book has been life-changing for me, as it introduced me to the rest of the Bicki-Books!
 I bought it because it reminded me of the work of textile artist Alice Kettle, and because my daughter loves dogs – two years on and we never tire of it!
 Kaija Straumanis’s skill in translating, from Latvian, the rhymes and hint-of-dark humour blows my mind, and the stitch illustrations are beautiful.
 Buy for: everyone!
 I’ve gifted this to friends ages 0-65, with and without children, dog-lovers and dog-fearers!
 At just £4 it’s a lovely little present, or if you’re looking for a special 2nd or 3rd birthday gift, it’s featured in our poetry subscription gift for children.